srijanrodo/erdos_ds_project/README.md

 ## Overview
 We take a look at how various socioeconomic factors affect voting patterns across the US by considering a county level breakdown of the 2020 US presidential election.

+## Libraries
+The following python libraries are need to run the programs in this project:

+    - numpy
+    - pandas
+    - sklearn
+    - keras
+    - tensorflow

 ## Dataset
 The following are some of the key datasets used in our project (taken from the US census database):
     Demographics {population, race and ethnicity, sex and gender, age groups}